Development Bank of Southern Africa: History, mandate and vision

-The Development Bank of Southern Africa is a South African development bank whose stated primary purpose is to promote economic development and growth, improve the quality of lives of people and promote regional integration through infrastructure, finance and development.
+The Development Bank of Southern Africa is a South African development bank that focuses on promoting economic development and growth, It aims to improve the quality of life for individuals and facilitate regional integration through investments in infrastructure and development financing.

-The DBSA mandate focuses the banks underlying policy to play a catalytic role in delivering developmental infrastructure in South Africa and the rest of Africa.
-The Bank's mandate focuses the energy, water, transport and telecommunications sectors, with a secondary focus on health and education.
-The DBSA is actively involved in all phases of the infrastructure development value chain and plays a key role in infrastructure project preparation, project funding as well as infrastructure implementation and delivery.
+The DBSA's mandate emphasizes its role in facilitating developmental infrastructure in South Africa and other parts of Africa.
+The bank primarily targets the energy, water, transport and telecommunications sectors, while also addressing health and education as secondary areas of focus.
+The DBSA participates in various stages of the infrastructure development value chain, including project preparation, funding, implementation, and delivery.

-The ultimate vision of the DBSA is to achieve a prosperous and integrated resource-efficient region, progressively free of poverty and dependency.
-Through infrastructure development, the Bank attempts to make a contribution towards people's social and economic ways of life.
-It also promotes the sustainable use of scarce resources.
+The DBSA aims to support the development of a prosperous and integrated region that is resource-efficient and increasingly independent of poverty and dependency.
+The bank focuses on infrastructure development as a means to improve social and economic conditions.
+Additionally, it advocates for the sustainable management of limited resources.

-Promotion of regional integration through infrastructure is key in Africa's growth agenda and the DBSA plays an integral role in support of this objective.
-It for example actively participates in programmes such as the South African Renewable Energy Independent Power Producer Procurement Programme (REIPPPP) and the Programme for Infrastructure Development in Africa (PIDA) Priority Action Plan.
+Promoting regional integration through infrastructure is a crucial aspect of Africa's growth agenda, and the DBSA supports this objective.
+The bank participates in initiatives such as the South African Renewable Energy Independent Power Producer Procurement Programme (REIPPPP) and the Programme for Infrastructure Development in Africa (PIDA) Priority Action Plan.

-Partnerships are a key enabler for the DBSA and the Bank has established a number of key strategic partnerships with global and regional institutions such as the International Development Finance Club (IDFC), SADC's Development Finance Resource Centre (DFRC), the Association of African Development Finance Institutions (AADFI) and the World Economic Forum's Sustainable Development Investment Partnership (SDIP).
-The Bank is actively involved in managing and implementing funds that support preparation and development of regional integration infrastructure projects.
-It does this on behalf of national and international partners.
-Examples of these include SADC's Project Preparation Development Facility (PPDF) and the Infrastructure Investment Programme for South Africa (IIPSA), which the DBSA manages on behalf of the European Union.
+Partnerships are crucial for the DBSA, and the bank has formed strategic relationships with both global and regional institutions, including the International Development Finance Club (IDFC), SADC's Development Finance Resource Centre (DFRC), the Association of African Development Finance Institutions (AADFI), and the World Economic Forum's Sustainable Development Investment Partnership (SDIP).
+The DBSA manages and implements funds that facilitate the preparation and development of infrastructure projects aimed at regional integration.
+It handles these responsibilities on behalf of national and international partners.
+Notable examples include managing SADC's Project Preparation Development Facility (PPDF) and the Infrastructure Investment Programme for South Africa (IIPSA) on behalf of the European Union.

-The DBSA is guided by a number of international, regional and local policies, accords and agreements in fulfilling its mandate.
-It subscribes to the goals and targets of the United Nations’ Transforming our World: the 2030 Agenda for Sustainable Development, is accredited to the Global Environment Facility and the Green Climate Fund, and in accordance with COP21, supports business innovation and delivering scale to the emerging green economy.
+The DBSA operates in alignment with various international, regional, and local policies, accords, and agreements to fulfill its mandate.
+The bank aligns with the United Nations’ Transforming our World: the 2030 Agenda for Sustainable Development, and is accredited by the Global Environment Facility and the Green Climate Fund.
+In line with the agreements from COP21, the DBSA also supports business innovation and aims to expand the emerging green economy.